PopovEvgeniy/txtview/readme.txt

 Follow these steps:

-1.Extract content of source code archive.
+1. Extract content of source code archive.
-2.Open terminal and go to source code directory.
+2. Open terminal and go to source code directory.
 3.
 Run as root for install: make install
 Run as root for uninstall: make uninstall